sledorze/HaxeManual/md/manual/type-system-unification.md

 ## 3.5 Unification

->TODO: Mention toString()/String conversion somewhere in this chapter.

-Unification is the heart of the type system and contributes immensely to the robustness of haxe programs.
+Unification is the heart of the type system and contributes immensely to the robustness of Haxe programs.
 It describes the process of checking if a type is compatible to another type.

 > ##### Define: Unification
 >